pedrooct/SqueezeNet-Keras/README.md

 * Download the dataset from [here](http://podoce.dinf.usherbrooke.ca/static/dataset/MIO-TCD-Classification-Code.tar).
 * Unzip the images and corresponding labels.

+## Custom dataset

+You just need to copy your folder with the name represeting the label ex: cars to dataset/train/ and other classes you need.

+-dataset/
+	-train/
+		-cars/
+			image1.jpg
+		-background/
+			image1.jpg

 ## Training
 The training details of SqueezeNet for Vehicle Classification:
 * SGD with momentum is used to train the CNN.